mrestorff/JodelExtract/README.md

 1. Start via command line "python web.py"
 2. Enter location in the format "City, CC".
 If that city can't be found, your current IP-based position will be used
-3. Latest posts will be loaded
+3. Latest posts will be loaded, click on posts to see the comments
-4. Click on posts to see the comments
+4. Use links in navigation bar to list the most liked, or most discussed posts from your location
-5. Use link "popular posts" to list the most liked posts from your location
+5. Click on "Author" link in posts to show all currently loaded posts from that author
 6. Design is still work in progress

 # Readme Command Line #